aristoteleo/spateo-tutorials/6_cci.md

    with robustly built biological knowledge networks to best infer how ligand-receptor interaction may result in upregulation of particular genes.
 For this tutorial, we demonstrate on a 3D example; specifically, a portion of the developing diencephalon (in the brain) of a mouse embryo at the E11.5 stage.
-It is broken into two parts: downloading the data and selecting target genes for the model, running the model and performing selected downstream analyses.
+It is broken into two parts: the first part involves downloading the data and selecting target genes for the model, and the second involves running the model and performing selected downstream analyses.

 ```{toctree}
 :maxdepth: 0